Master’s Degrees in Atmospheric Sciences & Meteorology

 Education Levels of Meteorology Majors

-During the 2020-2021 academic year, 213 students earned their master's degree in meteorology.
+During the most recent year for which data is available, 258 people earned their master's degree in meteorology.
 This makes it the 203rd most popular master's degree program in the country.

 The following table shows the number of diplomas awarded in meteorology at each degree level.